Plus500 vs XM Group Comparison

 Who offers more research tools, Plus500 or XM Group?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison XM Group has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
+In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
+In comparison XM Group has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading..
+Neither have Autochartist

 Overall winner: Plus500